Skip to main content

 The Gradle file is a Kotlin program: plugins {}, repositories {}, dependencies {}, application {}, kotlin {}, tasks.test {} are DSL functions.
 To understand what's running you have to know how Gradle plugins extend the project model, what implementation vs api vs compileOnly means, why test goes through useJUnitPlatform(), and when configuration runs versus execution.

 The bleep file describes the project.
-There are projects, they have properties, they depend on things.
+There are projects.
+They have properties, they depend on things.
 Done.

 Faster everything